-- 4.1 The graduate is capable of analyzing and discussing ethical, social, cultural and societal aspects of problems, solutions and developments and their consequences in the field. - 4.2 The graduate can value differences between cultures and can learn from these.
+4.1 The graduate is capable of analyzing and discussing ethical, social, cultural and societal aspects of problems, solutions and developments and their consequences in the field.

 Article B1.3 Didactic concept

 The didactic concept of the MBIT programme is based on the three "O's" that characterize the University of Twente's academic programmes: Research ('Onderzoeken'), Design ('Ontwerpen'), and Management ('Organiseren').
 The University of Twente also encourages a multidisciplinary approach and provides ample room for internationalization.
 An entrepreneurial attitude, and an emphasis on designing solutions for complex problems complete our university's profile.
 As a consequence, the didactic concept that lies at the heart of this Master's programme can be characterized as being a mix of (1) knowledge development in the classical sense, (2) integration of this knowledge in projects, and (3) their application in areas, for example finance, logistics and healthcare..